adomi-io/odoo/README.md

 When you run `docker compose up`, Docker Compose will load the environment variables from the specified file, keeping your configuration tidy and secure.

 Using an `.env` file makes it easy to manage environment-specific settings and ensures your sensitive data isn’t hard-coded into your commands or configuration files.
-Enjoy the clean setup!

 ### Using Secret Files